 Walking around the Taipei City is not just a walk in the park.
 Although most of the landmarks are within walking distances, a day tour around Taipei City requires an extensive research and time.

 You need to check the schedule of the museums and see how much is their entrance fee if there are any.
 You also need to consider your transport service.
 With My Taiwan Tour, we were able to shortcut all of those worries.
+This tour is especailly good for people who will be in Taipei for a short time or One day in Taipei.
+It covers a lot of the important parts in just one day.
 You may see their product through this link.

 The Ultimate Taipei day tour is not our first tour with My Taiwan Tour.
 Our first tour with them is around the Northeast of Taiwan, more particularly in Jinguashi, Jiufen, and Pingxi.

 We enjoyed our first tour with them.
 We saw what we need to see outside Taipei.
 We learned about the mining industry in the northeast Taiwan.
 We got to see an incredibly beautiful northeast coast of Taiwan in Jinguashi and Jiufen.
 And, we made a wish by lighting a sky lantern in Pingxi.
 Read also my article about Jiufen and Pingxi Tour with My Taiwan Tour.

 In this article, we’d like to share our day tour experience with My Taiwan Tour.
 The tour requires a minimum of four up to fourteen people.
 Since my friend and I are only two, My Taiwan Tour set us up to join another smaller group.
 So, my friend and I got to meet another Filipinos and a foreigner.

 The day tour includes an 8-hour tour around Taipei City with private charter service and tour guide.
 Our itinerary includes important landmarks, museums, and other sights to see in Taipei Taiwan.